5 Things You Need to Know About U-Values

 U-values measure how well a window stops heat from passing through it.
 This will be what dictates how much heat is let into your home during the summer and how much heat is kept in during the winter.

-The reason this is important is the lower U-value you choose, the less heat loss your window is going to allow.
+The reason this is important is the lower the U-value, the less heat loss the window is going to allow.
 Having a low U-value on your windows will make your home much more thermally efficient.
 As well as being more energy efficient, your home will be more comfortable, with fewer hot and cold spots in your rooms.

 All of our windows have their U-value stated online, which you can find in the description section on the products page.
 Remember, the best heat insulators have lower U-values.